 A major distinction is made in the SPECIALIST lexicon between count and uncount nouns, corresponding to the traditional categories of countable, abstract and mass nouns.
 Both abstract and mass nouns are considered uncount.
 Generally, nouns are considered count if they have distinct singular and plural forms which agree with singular and plural verbs respectively.
-Some nouns are invariant in form, but may be count (e.g., sheep).
-Count nouns can be determined by numbers, a/an, many, etc., and they cannot occur in the singular with a zero determiner.
+Some nouns are invariant in form, but may be count (e.g., sheep, shown in 33a-d.).
+Count nouns can be determined by numbers, a/an, many, etc., and they cannot occur in the singular with a zero determiner, whereas uncount nouns are the opposite (as in 34.)

 32a.
 A book is on the desk.

 32b.
 Two books/many books are on the desk.

 32c.
 Book is on the desk.
 Books are on the desk.

 33a.
 A sheep is in the field.

 33b.
-Two sheep/many sheep are in the field.
+Two/many sheep are in the field.

 33c.
 Sheep is in the field.

 33d.
 Sheep are in the field.

+34a.
+A sand is on the beach.

+34b.
+Two /many sands are on the beach.

+34c.
+Sand is on the beach.

+34d.
+Sand are on the beach.

-Uncount nouns are represented by the fillers uncount and groupuncount in the variants= slot; count nouns are indicated by reg, irreg, sing, plur, inv, and group().
+Uncount nouns are represented by the fillers uncount and groupuncount in the variants= slot; count nouns are indicated by reg, glreg, metareg, irreg, sing, plur, inv, and group().
 Each of those codes is discussed below.